Meghaninave276/megha_javascript/Dday4/note/readme.md

 # Description:=

-## 💬 Quote Generator Web App
+## 💬 note maker Generator Web App

-#### This project is a Quote Generator built using HTML and JavaScript.
+#### This project is a note maker Generator built using HTML and JavaScript.
 It allows users to display motivational and inspirational quotes at the click of a button.

 ## 📽️ Video Demo

-#### This video demonstrates the working of the project, showing how quotes are dynamically displayed when the button is clicked.
+#### This video demonstrates the working of the project, showing how note maker are dynamically displayed when the button is clicked.

 ## 🔧 Technologies Used